12 Best Vacation Rental Websites for Your Next Relaxing Getaway

 Vacation homes are usually one of a kind.
 So if someone has already rented the property you love on the dates you’re traveling—or if the owners decide to use the home for themselves and take it out of the rental pool—it won’t appear as on option when you search your vacation date range.

 That said, we love to browse for the best of the best when it comes to relaxing vacation rentals.
 We can’t get enough of these serene lake house rentals, and these beach house rentals will leave you dreaming of crashing waves and sand between your toes.
-Give small-space living a go with these tiny house rentals, or book one of these Airbnbs for the best fall foliage.
+Give small-space living a go with these tiny house rentals.